 Here’s a look at what you’ll see on a typical treadmill dashboard.

 Before you press the start button, remember to:

 - Identify the emergency stop button.
-Make sure you know where it is in case you need to immediately stop the machine in instances such as feeling pain or dizziness, losing your balance or dropping an item onto the belt.
+Knowing where it is means you can stop the machine immediately if you feel pain or dizziness, lose your balance or drop an item onto the belt

 - Stay hydrated.
 All treadmills are designed to hold a water bottle.
 Use one – preferably a style with a top that doesn’t need to be unscrewed for every drink.

 - Secure your device.
 If you want to watch TV or listen to music while on the treadmill, the safest option is to use a machine with a built-in screen.
 If one isn’t available, be sure your device is resting on the small shelf or holder near the dashboard.
 Even better, tuck it in your pocket or an arm strap where it will be less likely to fall.

 - Double check your gear.
 Wear comfortable clothing, but nothing so loose that it could get caught on the equipment.
 Make sure your shoelaces are tied.
 Have a towel handy.

 The Treadmill Workout for Beginners

 For healthy adults with no risk factors, Strong suggests doing the following treadmill workout for beginners three to five times a week.

 Step onto the treadmill and push the Quick Start button to begin walking.
 Warm up for at least five minutes at a comfortable pace.
 Then change to these settings: